markacola/coreos-docs/kubernetes/cluster-dump-restore.md

 ```

-Get a list all namespaces that are not `kube-system` or `default`.
+First, get a list of all namespaces that are not `kube-system` or `default` and record them to a file on disk.
 This represents the list of namespaces that we want to migrate:

 ```shell
 kubectl get --export -o=json ns | \